 In a globalised twenty-first century society, the young generation in both Hong Kong and Europe have lots of room to learn about the culture and the lifestyle of each other.
 There is a strong commonality linking both territories, in that both see the importance of sustainable development, and for secondary school students to broaden their horizons through exchanging ideas and learning from each other.

-With an aim at enhancing Hong Kong-Europe relations on the academic front, the European Union Academic Programme Hong Kong (EUAP) realises the need to strengthen direct people-to-people exchange amongst the youth and promote sustainability.
-In 2014, the EUAP and the European Studies Programme of the Hong Kong Baptist University have jointly launched this pilot e-learning project on a theme of “Green Living and Sustainability in the Community”.
+With an aim at enhancing Hong Kong-Europe relations on the academic front, EuAP realises the need to strengthen direct people-to-people exchange amongst the youth and promote sustainability.
+Since 2014, the EuAP and the European Studies Programme of the Hong Kong Baptist University have jointly launched this pilot e-learning project on a theme of “Green Living and Sustainability in the Community”.

-The second edition of the e-learning project took place over ten weeks between February and April 2016, connecting over 100 students, classes and schools between Hong Kong and the EU, by way of exchanging ideas, and collaborating through research.
+The third edition of the e-learning project took place over ten weeks between February and April 2017, connecting over 100 students, classes and schools between Hong Kong and the EU, by way of exchanging ideas, and collaborating through research.

 Project Themes and Features